WhiteflagProtocol/whiteflag-api/docs/md/protocol.md

 |`management.js`      | Whiteflag protocol management message handler functions         |

 Protocol specific configuration parameters are in `whiteflag.toml` which can be found in the `config/` directory.
-Static protocol data, such as json schemas can be found under `static/protocol/`.
+Static protocol data, such as JSON schemas can be found under `static/protocol/`.

 ## Message Format